murraycadzow/wrangling-genomics/_episodes/08-changes.md

 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/steps.txt b/steps.txt
 index df0654a..315bf3a 100644
---- a/mars.txt
+--- a/steps.txt
-+++ b/mars.txt
++++ b/steps.txt
 @@ -1 +1,2 @@
- Cold and dry, but everything is my favorite color
+ to initialise a repo: git init
-+The two moons may be a problem for Wolfman
++to check status: git status
 ~~~
 {: .output}